10 Reasons Why Zillow Fails Highly Inaccurate Zestimates

 Reason 10: At the end of the day, zillow encourages you to contact a real estate agent.

-Zillow, by their own admission, wants you to verify that the information you received on Zillow is consistent with an real estate agent’s opinion because only Real estate agents have access to 90% of all property sales and only good agents will know which amenities, neighborhoods, property styles, updates and selling situations will give you a true outlook on your current or future home’s value.
+Zillow, by their own admission, wants you to verify that the information you received on Zillow is consistent with an real estate agent’s opinion because only real estate agents have access to 90% of all property sales and only good agents will know which amenities, neighborhoods, property styles, updates and selling situations will give you a true outlook on your current or future home’s value.
+When in doubt, ask a human.

 Powered by Facebook Comments